odoo/documentation/website/publish/multi_website.rst

 .. image:: media/multi_website14.png
   :align: center

-Publish specific content per website
+Publish Specific Content per Website
 ------------------------------------

-Like static pages, any content created from the front-end (product, blog post, etc.) is always only published in the current website.
+Like static pages, any content created from the front-end (product, blog post, etc.) is always published on the current website only.
 You can change that from the edit form view in the backend and leave the *Website* field blank.
-This will publish it in all the websites.
+This will publish it on all your websites.

 .. image:: media/multi_website06.png
   :align: center